sbryngelson/academic-website-template/_includes/README.md

 # Dr. Spencer Bryngelson's academic website

 This is my statically-generated Jekyll/Liquid/Bootstrap-based website.
-I started with the [Allan lab](https://www.allanlab.org/) webpage and made suitable modifications for a personal academic webpage.
+I started with the [Allan lab](https://www.allanlab.org/) webpage and modified it into a personal academic webpage that met my requirements.
 I worked in a unique set of the features that I desired and could not find in publicly available templates elsewhere.
 Some examples are: